Bridget Everett: 2007–2016

-2017—present
+2017–present

 In 2017, Everett starred in four movies; two premiered at the 2017 Sundance Film Festival.
 She starred alongside Toni Collette and Molly Shannon in the comedy film Fun Mom Dinner.
 It received generally negative reviews from critics, but her performance was noted by The New York Times.
-In the dramatic film Patti Cake$, Everett played Barb Dombrowski, marking her screen breakout as Barb Dombowski the alcoholic mother of Danielle Macdonald's character Patti Dombrowski.
+In the dramatic film Patti Cake$, Everett played Barb Dombrowski, marking her screen breakout as the alcoholic mother of Danielle Macdonald's character Patti Dombrowski.
 Patti Cake$ received generally positive reviews from critics, and Everett specifically received praise.
 Matt Zoller Seitz from RogerEbert.com wrote in his review: "Everett's history of using her considerable weight and height as comic fuel in standup and cabaret made her a perfect choice for this role, but she's as strong in the arguments and drunk scenes as she is when she's singing or cracking wise.
 If there's any justice, this should be a career-redefining performance on the order of Frank Sinatra's in From Here to Eternity."
 Later that year, she appeared in the romantic comedy-drama film Permission, and the horror comedy film Little Evil.
 Also in 2017, Everett went to star in the Amazon comedy pilot Love You More.

 On August 1, 2017, Everett got a standing ovation for her "Piece of My Heart" karaoke performance on The Tonight Show Starring Jimmy Fallon.
 On January 3, 2018 The Tonight Show aired a repeat of Everett performing "Piece of My Heart".
 She also performed the song in the third episode of the 2022 TV show Somebody Somewhere.